Table Engine

 That is, the unique engine's read-time merge implementation can be completely replaced by the REPLACE method in the aggregation model.
 Its internal implementation and data storage are exactly the same.
 No further examples are given here.

-Merge on write (coming soon)
+Merge on write

 The merge-on-write implementation of the Unqiue table engine is completely different from the aggregation table engine.
 The query performance is closer to the duplicate model.
 Compared with the aggregation model, it has a greater query performance advantage in scenarios with primary key constraints.
 Especially in aggregate queries and queries that require filtering large amounts of data with indexes.

-In the upcoming version, as a new feature, merge-on-write is disabled by default, and users can enable it by adding the following property
+Merge-on-write is disabled by default, and users can enable it by adding the following property

 “enable_unique_key_merge_on_write” = “true”